-Most people don’t think twice before popping painkillers.
+Most people don’t think twice before taking painkillers.
 We’ve been taking Tylenol since we were children, and other over-the-counter painkillers don’t seem particularly threatening, either.

 When used correctly, painkillers can be very beneficial, especially to those with chronic pain.
 However, it’s important to be well-informed about the potential risks and proper usage.
-Consider this your basic guide to using painkillers safely.
+Consider this your basic guide to painkiller safety.

 First, you need to learn the active ingredients of any over-the-counter or prescription drugs you take, and painkillers are no exception.
 Different painkillers use different means to achieve the same end: pain relief.
 That means they have different active ingredients, each with its own benefits and risks.
 Paying attention to active ingredients is crucial because certain drugs don’t play well together.
 Also, make sure you aren’t taking more than one drug with the same active ingredient at a time.
 Otherwise, you may end up exceeding the daily limit.

 Understand the risks